xmindata/Titanic/draw/README.md

 无法直观的看到存活率，建议添加数字。最好能够把纵轴改为存活率。

 ##### Feedback 3:
-1)As the default bubbles has the attribute of opacity, the intensities of bubbles mean the number of players at the same height and weight.
-In the course, the instructor mentioned that the intensity is very hard for quantify.
-So I decided to add jitter(random numbers) to these bubbles to show them in positions, therefore the audience can have an intuitive impression on the numbers of players in each group.
-2) The blue circle is the mean of each group.
-I added it in legend so that audience could know its meaning.

 In your description paragraph, you mention ...in the Titanic disaster except Rose?
 Although Titanic is a popular movie, not everyone may have seen it or recall who Rose is.
 You can refresh their memory by maybe adding a hyperlink to Rose's IMDB page:
 ...in the Titanic disaster except [Rose](http://www.imdb.com/character/ch0002339/bio)?